5heri/Enigma/README.txt

 Enigma
 ==========

-Sample Configuration Files and A Small Testsuite
+Source Code and A Small Testsuite
 ================================================

 To run the testsuite, in this directory run: